michael-rutledge/.rut_profile/README.md

 Bash key settings.
 Used only for autocomplete right now.

 ---
-### .gitconfig

-Global git settings.
-Mostly used as of right now for just some aliasing.
-Cool functions also include git log and git diff going through `less` and maintaining colors.

----
 ### link.sh

 A shell command that creates links in home directory.
 Use to start everything up.